armadillu/ofxTimeMeasurements/ReadMe.md

 in OF v09, you need to call ```TIME_SAMPLE_ADD_SETUP_HOOKS()``` in your main()

 #### 5.6 PERCENTAGES
-The percentages shown besides the ms counts represent how much of a full frame that code section takes.
-For example; on a 60fps app, if a code section takes 16.6ms, it will fully saturate the desired between-frames time (16.6ms), and it will show 100%
+The bars shown besides the ms counts represent how much of a full frame that code section takes.
+For example; on a 60fps app, if a code section takes 16.6ms, the bar will take the whole width.

 #### 5.7 TIMING RESOLUTION
 You can increase the resolution/accuracy of the time measurements by using [ofxMSATimer](https://github.com/obviousjim/ofxMSATimer).
 This is recommended on Windows, as the default OF timer resolution is not very high on that platform.
-To use ofxMSATimer you need to add the ofxMSATimer to the project, and define USE_MSA_TIMER in your project Pre-Processor macros.
+To use ofxMSATimer you need to add the ofxMSATimer to the project, and define USE_MSA_TIMER in your project Pre-Processor macros. **This is not necessary anymore, OF uses an accurate timer without having to use ofxMSATimer.***

 #### 5.8 USING ofxHistoryPlot

 If you add [ofxHistoryPlot](https://github.com/armadillu/ofxHistoryPlot) to your project, you will also be able to track your timings over time.
-To do so, add ofxHistoryPlot to your project, and ofxTimeMeasurements will automatically detect it and enable the use of time plots. * On Windows, you will still need to manually add USE_OFX_HISTORYPLOT to your project pre-processor macros for HistoryPlot to be available..
+To do so, add ofxHistoryPlot to your project, and ofxTimeMeasurements will automatically detect it and enable the use of time plots. * On Windows, you will still need to manually add USE_OFX_HISTORYPLOT to your project pre-processor macros for ofxHistoryPlot to be available.

 If you do so, when in interactive mode, you can press 'P' to toggle the plotting of the timings of the selected section over time.

 ![img](https://farm1.staticflickr.com/510/19847290279_4b9761ff4d_o_d.png)

 Measurements that are being plotted will show a colored label on the left side, matching the color of the plot.
+You can plot as many measurements as you like simultaneously; you can press "G" from the interactive menu to toggle stacking the plots or overlaying them all in the same area.

 ####5.9 USING ofxFontStash